 Formal continuing vocational education and training (CVET)

 CVET in Germany is characterised by a broad range of offers and functions as an open market.
-For VET graduates nationally regulated further training qualifications are available, e.g. the “Meister” (EQF 6) and qualifications issued by the chambers.
-Both are based on the Vocational Training Act and the Crafts and Trade Code.
+For VET graduates nationally regulated further training qualifications are available, e.g. the “Meister (master craftsperson)” (EQF 6) and qualifications issued by the chambers.
+Both are based on the Vocational Training Act and the Trade and Crafts Code.
 The qualifications are mostly mapped on EQF-levels 5-7.